Ayushii12/AWS-Certified-Cloud-Practitioner-Course-Notes/README.md

-## Layers
-- **Layer 3** - Layer 3 is the Network layer and this layer decides which physical path data will take when it moves on the network.
-AWS Shield offers protection at this layer.
-- **Layer 4** - Layer 4 is the Transport layer and this layer data transmission occurs using TCP or UDP protocols.
-AWS Shield offers protection at this layer.
-- **Layer 7** - HTTP and HTTPS requests are part of the Application layer, which is layer 7.

 ## Amazon CloudWatch
-- Monitoring and management service for AWS resources.
-- Collects and tracks metrics, logs, and events.
-- Provides insights into application and infrastructure performance.
-- Enables automated actions based on defined alarms.
-- Amazon CloudWatch logs are encrypted by default using AWS Key Management Service (KMS).
+- A web service that enables you to collect, monitor and evaluate various metrics and then use these metrics to make decisions or take actions
+- AWS services send metrics to CloudWatch.
+CloudWatch then uses these metrics to create graphs automatically that show how performance has changed over time
+- **CloudWatch alarms**:
+    - Can create alarms to get **notified** or perform **actions** if the value of a metric has gone above or below a predefined threshold
+- **CloudWatch **dashboard**:
+    - Enables you to access all the metrics for your resources from a single location
+    - For example, you can use a CloudWatch dashboard to monitor the CPU utilization of an Amazon EC2 instance, the total number of requests made to an Amazon S3 bucket, and more.
+You can even customize separate dashboards for different business purposes, applications, or resources.
+- **CloudWatch Logs**:
-- CloudWatch Logs allows you to collect and store logs from your AWS infrastructure in a central location, Logs Streams represent source-based sequential streams of these logs.
-CloudWatch Logs Insights is a query and analysis tool that makes it easier for you to dive deeper into these logs and analyze them.
+    - Allows you to collect and store logs from your AWS infrastructure in a central location
+    - Logs Streams represent source-based sequential streams of these logs
+    - **CloudWatch Logs Insights**: A query and analysis tool that makes it easier for you to dive deeper into these logs and analyze them

 ## AWS CloudTrail
-- Logging and auditing service for AWS accounts.
-- Records API calls and actions made within your account.
-- Provides a trail of events for security and compliance analysis.
+- Enables you to view a complete **history** of user activity and API calls for your applications and resources
+- The recorded information includes the identity of the API caller, the time of the API call, the source IP address of the API caller, and more
+- Events are typically updated in CloudTrail within **15 minutes** after an API call
-- Helps in tracking changes, identifying potential security risks, and troubleshooting.
+- Helps in tracking changes, identifying potential security risks, and troubleshooting
+- Within CloudTrail, you can also enable **CloudTrail Insights** to automatically detect **unusual API activities** in your AWS account

 ## AWS Trusted Advisor
-- Provides best practice recommendations to help optimize your AWS resources.
+- A web service that **inspects** your AWS environment and provides real-time recommendations in accordance with AWS best practices
-- Offers control in four categories: cost optimization, performance, security and fault tolerance.
+- Offers support in five categories: cost optimization, performance, security, fault tolerance and service limits
-- Helps reduce operating costs, improve performance and keep systems safe.
-- Provides the ability to directly perform suggested actions by clicking on specific suggestions.
-- Provides some basic checking for free for all AWS customers, but Business or Enterprise support plans may be needed for further advice.
-- Detects security vulnerabilities.
-- Helps you optimize your AWS accounts to reduce costs.
-- Monitors service quotas and warns when they are exceeded.
-- Can monitor in real time and give suggestions.
+- For the checks in each category, Trusted Advisor offers a list of recommended actions and additional resources to learn more about AWS best practices

 ## AWS Billing Dashboard